Inclusive Information and Communication Technologies (IICT)

 • Federal Department of Home Affairs (FDHA)

-• Federal Office for the Equality of People with Disabilities (BFEH)
+• Federal Office for the Equality of Persons with Disabilities (FODE)

 • Federal Office of Meteorology and Climatology (MeteoSwiss)